firefox-devtools/bidi-har-export/README.md

 ### SeleniumBiDiHarRecorder

-The `SeleniumBiDiHarRecorder` can be used with a selenium node driver in order to facilitate a recording.
+The `SeleniumBiDiHarRecorder` can be used with the [JavaScript binding for Selenium](https://www.selenium.dev/selenium/docs/api/javascript/) in order to facilitate a recording.
 This recorder will take care of subscribing and unsubscribing to the necessary event, so that the consumer only has to start and stop the recording.

 This recorder is available under the `adapters` namespace.